-The Fiscal Year 2006 City property tax rate for Henderson will remain constant at \$.7108 per \$100 in assessed valuation.
-The City has maintained the same property tax rate for the past sixteen years and continues to have one of the lowest rates in the Las Vegas Metropolitan area, as well as the State of Nevada.
+The Fiscal Year 2007 City property tax rate for Henderson will remain constant at \$.7108 per \$100 in assessed valuation.
+The City's tax rate has remained steady for the past seventeen years.
+Henderson continues to have one of the lowest rates in the Las Vegas Metropolitan area, as well as the State of Nevada.